 Citizens from Nordic countries are automatically entitled to the same medical treatment as Danish nationals.

-Citizens from European countries should also bring the blue European Health Insurance card obtained in their home country.
+Citizens from European countries should also bring the blue European Health Insurance card (EHIC) obtained in their home country.
+After obtaining the CPR number and the yellow card (“sundhedskort”) EU citizens are covered by the Danish health insurance.

 Please make sure to register for the Danish health insurance card immediately upon arrival in Denmark as you are only covered by the Danish health insurance from this date.